sean-parent/sean-parent.github.io/papers-and-presentations.md

 different documents.
 A significant fraction of the application programming effort is devoted to implementing such functionality, and the resulting code is typically not reusable.

-This paper extends our “property models” approach to programming user interfaces.
+This paper extends our "property models" approach to programming user interfaces.
 Property models allow a large part of the functionality of a user interface to be implemented in reusable libraries, reducing application specific code to a set of declarative rules.
 We describe how, as a by-product of computations that maintain the values of user interface elements, property models obtain accurate